Dr Anna Gawlewicz

 - SOCIO4108: Migration, Multiculturalism and Belonging

-Living Together project website: with details of my current research on community relations, migration, Brexit and the East End of Glasgow
+Living Together project website: with details of my research on community relations, migration, Brexit and the East End of Glasgow

 My personal Publons account: with details of my verified journal article reviews